SNOMED-Documents/snomed-editorial-guide/organism-naming-conventions.md

 Since the organism concept represents a class of organisms, it cannot also represent what was, was not, or what will be done to identify the organism.
 Neither can it represent other information about the result.
 If there is additional information to report, it should be in a separate statement or comment (e.g. _further species identification pending_ or _sent to reference laboratory for further_ _identification_ or _further identification to be done if clinically_ indicated).

+Addition of _X_ species as a description to genus _X_ is allowed and is done per request.

 ## Microorganism name changes

 Microorganism taxonomic names may change, often due to scientific advances.
 This may result in: